Skip to main content

 At a glance

-Regardless, organisations should prioritise developing robust approaches to risk-tiering their AI systems, and documenting their governance, risk management, and controls frameworks.
-These capabilities will be critical for ensuring compliance with existing obligations, and to be well prepared to implement the detailed standards and guidance as and when they become available.
+• The foundational work remains non-negotiable.
+Organisations should prioritise robust risk tiering for their AI systems and clear documentation of their governance, risk management and control frameworks.
+These capabilities will be critical both to meet existing obligations and to prepare for the detailed standards and guidance as they emerge.

-Important note: This article reflects the state of play as of 30th March 2026.
-The AI Omnibus is still being negotiated, and the final text may differ from what is described here.
+1. This article reflects the state of play as of 21 May 2026.
+Formal adoption of the AI Omnibus legislation is still pending, and the final legal text may contain minor refinements.

 What is the AI Omnibus, and what is it not?

-Rather than letting the obligations take effect before both organisations and regulators are equipped to meet them, the Commission proposed the AI Omnibus.
-The proposal facilitates some targeted amendments, specifically to push back selected compliance timelines, clarify some supervisory arrangements, and refine a limited number of requirements to make them more proportionate and better support innovation.
-In response to recent market developments, it is now also likely to introduce a new ban on AI-generated intimate imagery without consent.
+To address this, the AI Omnibus makes targeted amendments to the AI Act to push back selected compliance timelines.
+However, the EU has also used the package to clarify certain supervisory arrangements and refine a limited number of requirements to make them more proportionate and more supportive of innovation.
+In response to recent market developments, the Omnibus also introduces a new ban on AI-generated intimate imagery without consent.

-This timeline would allow the AI Omnibus to officially become law before the original August 2026 deadline under the AI Act would have taken effect (see Figure 1).
-This is crucial for providing organisations with legal certainty regarding their compliance deadlines.
-This article examines six key areas addressed by the AI Omnibus.
+Following political negotiations, the AI Omnibus is now expected to become law by the end of July (see Figure 1).
+This will provide organisations with important legal certainty on compliance deadlines.
+This article examines six key areas addressed by the AI Omnibus and what they mean for businesses.

 Skip to description